-The Department of Career and Technical Education had a significant percentage of unexpended appropriations in their operating line.
-At the end of the biennium approximately 36% of \$452,983 was remaining in this line.
-This is mainly due to budgeting for anticipated federal funds that they never received.
+The Department of Career and Technical Education had a significant percentage of unexpended appropriations in their operating expenses line.
+At the end of the biennium approximately 40% or 497,861 was remaining in the operating expenses line.
+The remaining operating expenses line is mainly due to budgeting for anticipated federal funds that they never received.
 Some of the remaining balance is also due to budgeted funds for travel, professional development, printing, and office supplies not being spent.